 Over 5000 square feet, it had 18 rooms, and a name, “Breeze Knoll.”
 I’ve ridden my bike past the site of Breeze Knoll many times.
 Hillside Avenue is “hidden in plain sight,” a gated community gated only by its cleverly laid out obscurity.
 A few blocks in one direction is bustling (and now fairly multicultural) downtown Westfield.
 A few blocks in the other is seedy, dangerous Route 22.
 But all around the site of the now destroyed Breeze Knoll are block after block of five and six bedroom homes.
 Built by Wall Street money, and maintained by the same financial industry that gave us the sub-prime crisis, it looks like a tightly packed mass of James River plantation houses.

 John List was a mousy little German American accountant from Bay City Michigan when he bought Breeze Knoll in 1965.
-When he moved to Westfield, he was living far above his means.
+He was living far above his means.
 The house was never completely furnished.
 He didn’t socialize with his neighbors.
 The only reason they remembered him at all was the way he used to mow his front lawn in a suit and tie.
 By 1971, he was deeply in debt, skimming off his mother’s bank accounts, whom he moved into the attic of Breeze Knoll shortly after he purchased it, and even behind on his utility bills.
 His wife was suffering from tertiary syphilis and going mad.
 Then he lost his job.

 List, a devout Lutheran who worshipped at the Redeemer Missouri Synod Lutheran Church in Westfield, couldn’t face his wife or his mother.
 He also couldn’t face the idea that his three children, one of whom was the 16-year-old Patricia, would end up living in poverty, or on welfare.
 Patricia, as was typical for teenage girls in 1971, had a rebellious streak.
 She was a theater nerd who liked to hang out late with her friends (downtown Westfield is still a well-known gathering place for teenage kids from all the surrounding towns), and probably smoke marijuana.
 List became convinced she was coming under the influence of the devil.